clstevenson/Logo-Generator/README.md

 4. Enter shape color by name or hex (johndecember.com/html/spec/colorsvg.html).
 ```

 For question 1, inputs of more than 3 chars are not allowed (but 0 characters is okay).
 For questions 2 and 4 you may use any one of the [147 colors listed](https://johndecember.com/html/spec/colorsvgsvg.html) in the SVG specification.
 Input that is not one of those names will not be allowed.
 You can also enter your color as a hex value; there is no validation of hex codes.

-You may, of course, edit the SVG logo after it is generated; the logos are only four lines of XML test; the listing below shows the file contents of the first logo in the images above.
+You may, of course, edit the SVG logo after it is generated; the logos are only four lines of XML.
+The listing below shows the file contents of the first logo in the images above.

 ```
 <svg version="1.1" width="300" height="200" xmlns="http://www.w3.org/2000/svg">